 Strength: Since Nines strive for harmony in all aspects of life, some of their core qualities are peaceful existence, stability, and self-awareness.
 When in the recovery process, it can be very useful to see the big picture in order to consider both ends of your recovery road.

 Challenge: Nines’ personal goals can get lost when all of their energy and attention is going into keeping “the peace,” which ironically creates conflict.
 “This stems from a pattern of going along to get along with others and the eventual discomfort that arises when this strategy is not satisfying.”
-Essentially, Nines should be cautious when evaluating their intentions behind actions like substance abuse and recovery to make certain they’re motivated for how this action will affect themselves and those they love.
+Essentially, Nines should be cautious when evaluating their intentions behind actions like Addiction and recovery to make certain they’re motivated for how this action will affect themselves and those they love.

 Using Your Type as a Starting Point for Self-Discovery